nighthawkcoders/teacher_portfolio/_posts/2024-03-04-java-jwt-database.md

 <!-- Script sequence (has no function) and will execute when the page is loaded -->
 <script type="module">
-  import { javaURI, options } from '/teacher_portfolio/assets/js/api/config.js';
+  import { javaURI, fetchOptions } from '/teacher_portfolio/assets/js/api/config.js';

     const resultContainer = document.getElementById("result");